Riukim/portfolioV1/README.md

 ### Sectional Organization

 Each section of the portfolio is organized to serve a specific purpose, providing an organized and logical flow of information.
-For example, the "Skills" section follows the "About Me" section to give visitors an immediate understanding of my background before delving into technical details.
+For example, the "Experience" section follows the "About" section to give visitors an immediate understanding of my background before delving into technical details.

-### Image Optimization

-Images are optimized for web loading speed without compromising quality.
-Proper image compression techniques are applied to maintain a balance between visual appeal and efficient loading times.

 ### Readability and Accessibility